Dispatch API (Route Optimization)

 Response schema#

-A successful response returns DispatchResult containing per-vehicle route items.
+A successful response returns DispatchResult containing per-vehicle route items and optional errors or warnings.

 Property Type Description